personium/website/src/getting-started/appdev-introduction.md

 ## Advance preparation

+In the sample app, the following operations are performed in advance.

+* create two Cells
-In the sample application, 2 Cell creation and Account, Role, ACL settings related to Cell are done in advance.
-When developing an app that uses Personium, do the same thing.
-Refer to [Previous Chapter Tutorial](../unit-administrator/tutorial.md) for the setting method related to cell creation.
+* configure account, role and ACL settings in each Cell

+When developing an app that uses Personium, please perform the same operations.
+Refer to [Previous Chapter Tutorial](../unit-administrator/tutorial.md) for the APIs relevant to Cell creation.

 The usage and details of the two cells in the sample app are shown in the table below.